dogweather/forkful/content/en/arduino/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string involves converting the first character of each word in a string to uppercase while ensuring the rest remain lowercase.
-This operation is common in data formatting and user input normalization to maintain consistency and improve readability.

 ## How to:
 Arduino, primarily known for interacting with hardware, also includes basic string manipulation capabilities through its `String` object.
 However, it lacks a direct `capitalize` function seen in higher-level languages.
 Thus, we implement capitalization by iterating over a string and applying case transformations.